ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityResponseInnerSubscriptionPriceInnerGroupsInner.md

 HasGroupDescription returns a boolean if a field has been set.

+### SetGroupDescriptionNil

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerGroupsInner) SetGroupDescriptionNil(b bool)`

+ SetGroupDescriptionNil sets the value for GroupDescription to be an explicit nil

+### UnsetGroupDescription
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerGroupsInner) UnsetGroupDescription()`

+UnsetGroupDescription ensures that no value is present for GroupDescription, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)